NisuSan/base-nuxt-layer/README.md

 ## Key Features

-- **Modular Design**: Includes pre-built modules for API generation, theme management, and icons integration.
+- **Modular Design**: Includes pre-built modules for API generation, theme management icons integration and so on.
 - **Custom Components**: Provides reusable components like `c-form` and `c-input` with built-in validation.
 - **Theme System**: Supports light and dark themes with customizable styles via SCSS and Tailwind CSS.
 - **API Generation**: Automates the creation of composables for server-side endpoints, ensuring type-safe API calls.
+- **Pisma ORM**: Ready to use Prisma setup with predefined User related tables.
+- **Docker**: Ready to use setup for local databases like `pgsql` and `mysql`.
 - **Icons Engine**: Simplifies icon usage with Iconify and `unplugin-icons` for dynamic imports.
-- **Testing Ready**: Integrated with Cypress for end-to-end testing.

 ## Ideal Use Cases